ericbn/vim-solarized/README.md

 ## Requirements

-For users of Vim in terminal mode, the terminal emulator color scheme must be set to the Solarized palette:
+For users of Vim in terminal mode, the terminal emulator must either support [true-color](#true-color-support), or be configured with the Solarized color
+palette:
 ```
 Term Color | Hex     | RGB
 -----------|---------|------------